A bit about Hearing Aids

 Current technology hearing aids are light and comfortable in your ears.
 Getting the aids comfortable enough to be worn all day, every day, is one of the important aspects of a successful hearing aid fitting process.

 Cosmetics and Hearing aid style

 Hearing aids no longer look like medical devices (the ol’ beige banana).
 Now they are a piece of technology like a computer or smartphone.
-Hearing aids come in a range of styles, from very tiny, sitting deep in the ear canal to sitting behind the ear.
-In most cases, the hearing aids which sit behind the ear and have a tiny wire that runs to the loudspeaker (receiver) that sits in the ear, carry the best technology.
+Hearing aids come in various styles, from very tiny, sitting deep in the ear canal to sitting behind the ear.
+In most cases, the hearing aids which sit behind the ear and have a tiny wire that runs to the loudspeaker (receiver) that sits in the ear carry the best technology.
 This style has the best technology for maximising sound quality, wireless streaming and rechargeability and is the most commonly fit hearing aids now.

 Below are examples of the receiver in the canal type technology for some of the brands.
 There are many other styles of hearing aid as well.
 The choice of hearing aid style will depend on preference and degree of hearing loss.

 Hearing aids can connect directly to your mobile phone.
 See the section about Bluetooth below.